apeksha1403/pharmaceutical-product-analysis/README.md

 ## ✅ How to Use

+1. Download the dataset from the [Kaggle link](https://www.kaggle.com/datasets/sahildutta/indian-pharmaceutical-products).
+2. Run `pharma_analysis.R` or open `pharma_report.Rmd` in RStudio for data analysis.
-1. Open `pharma_report.html` for the visual report.
+3. Open `pharma_report.html` to view the R Markdown output.
-2. Open `indian_pharma_dashboard.xlsx` to explore the interactive dashboard.
+4. Open `indian_pharma_dashboard.xlsx` to explore the interactive Excel dashboard.
-3. Review `pharma_analysis.R` and `pharma_report.Rmd` for the complete R-based analysis.

 ---